ternera/exif-viewer/README.md

-# EXIF Metadata Viewe
+# EXIF Metadata Viewer
 Ever wondered about the story behind a photo you see online?
 The EXIF Metadata Viewer extension lets you instantly reveal the hidden details embedded within images, directly from the context menu in your browser.

 ![Example usage](screenshot2.png)